Dr Rawiri McKree Jansen

 Ngāti Raukawa, Ngāti Hinerangi

 Dr Rawiri McKree Jansen's mahi in hauora Māori, at both grassroots and national levels, speaks volumes about his passion for improving equity within New Zealand's health system.
-He focuses on providing clinical leadership towards Māori health equity as a General Practitioner and Chief Medical Officer for Te Aka Whai Ora (Māori Health Authority).
+He focuses on providing clinical leadership towards Māori health equity as a General Practitioner and was Chief Medical Officer for Te Aka Whai Ora (Māori Health Authority).

 Formerly a resource teacher of the Māori language, Rawiri completed his medical training at Middlemore Hospital in South Auckland in 2000.
 For several years, he provided clinical teaching, Te Reo and tikanga Māori programmes for Māori health professionals throughout the country.
 Rawiri's expertise includes communication services for underserved and vulnerable populations.